 A summary of Amendment# 2 of the FY 2019/2020 Action Plan was posted on the county website and published in the Orlando Sentinel.
-The comment period began May 1, 2020, and concluded May 8, 2020, in accordance with HUD's expedited public notification and public comment requirements to quickly receive and implement Cares Act funding.
-The public notice and summary were posted on the County website on April 27, 2020.
+The comment period began May 1,2020 and concluded May 8, 2020, in accordance with HUD's expedited public notification and public comment requirements to quickly receive and implement Cares Act funding.
+The public notice was and summary were posted on the County website on April 27, 2020.
 The amendment was presented to the Board of County Commissioners at their May 12, 2020 meeting.

-A summary of Amendment #3 of the FY 2019/2020 Action Plan was posted on the County website and published in the Orlando Sentinel.
-The public comment period began October 25, 2020, and concluded

-November 6, 2020, in accordance with HUD's expedited public notification and public comment requirements to receive CARES ACT funding.
-The public notice/summary was posted on the County Website October 19, 2020.
-Amendment #3 was presented to the Board of County Commissioners at their November 10, 2020 meeting.
+A summary of Amendment# 3 of the FY 2019/2020 Action Plan was posted on the county website and published in the Orlando Sentinel.
+The comment period began October 25, 2020, and concluded November 6, 2020.
+The public notice and amendment summary was posted on the County website on October 25, 2020.
+The substantial amendment was presented to the Board of County Commissioners November 10, 2020, at a regular commission meeting.

-A summary of Amendment #4 of the FY 2019/2020 Action Plan was posted on the County website and published in the Orlando Sentinel.
-The public comment period began March , 2021, and concluded March , 2021, in accordance with HUD's expedited public notification and public comment requirements to receive CARES ACT funding.
-The public notice/summary was posted on the County Website \\\\, 2021.
-Amendment #4 was presented to the Board of County Commissioners at their March , 2021, meeting.
+A summary of Amendment #4 was posted on the County website and published in the Orlando Sentinel.
+The public comment period began March 1-12, 2021.
+The public notice/summary was posted on the County website March 1, 2021.
+Amendment #4 was presented to the Board of County Commissioners at their March 9, 2021, meeting.